 How to turn retail products into professional real-time solutions through data-driven UX.

-This project lives within a comprehensive agricultural planning platform — a system that calculates optimal crop types and fertilization schedules by synthesizing soil composition data, short and long-term weather forecasts, and real-time environmental signals.
+NutriNet calculates optimal crop types and fertilization schedules by synthesizing soil data, weather forecasts, and real-time field conditions.

-The organization aimed to introduce a new product line — bio-stimulants — directly into the fertilization planning workflow.
-The immediate concern: experienced farmers would immediately recognize and reject any promotion embedded into their professional tool.
+The organization wanted to introduce bio-stimulants directly into the fertilization workflow.
+Experienced farmers immediately recognize — and reject — any promotion inside a professional tool.

 Instead of banners or promotional modules, I designed a system of contextual tooltips and benefit-driven tags that surface within the fertilization planning screen — exactly when the farmer is making active decisions.
 The product recommendation becomes part of the professional workflow.